The Path (video game): Plot

 The Wolf is the antagonist in the game and takes on a different form for each girl.
-The forms represent tribulations that are associated with the stages of childhood and adolescence.
-It is not required to find the Wolf.
-In this game, there are no requirements but the ending at Grandmother's house does change dramatically after the wolf encounter.
-The girl encounters the Wolf, there is a brief cut scene, and the screen goes black.
-Afterward, the girl is lying on the path in front of Grandmother's house.
+The forms serve as metaphors for each girl's internal struggles and represent tribulations that are associated with the stages of childhood and adolescence.
+When the girl encounters the Wolf, there is a brief cut scene of the girl and the Wolf.
+The screen then goes black for a moment before showing the girl, dishevelled and on the ground, waking up in front of Grandmother's house.
+When she gets up, she has a noticeable limp and walks much slower.

-When the player enters Grandmother's house, the style of gameplay changes.
-It is now in first person, and the character moves forward along a pre-determined path.
-If the player got there without interacting with the Wolf, they arrive safely, cozy up next to Grandmother and are sent back to the apartment.
-The girl the player guided will still be there, and can be played again.
-If the player did go to the Wolf, then everything in the house is darker, and if the player remains still for too long, darkness clouds the screen, and something growls.
-Depending on the girl, doors are scratched, or furniture tipped over and broken, or strange black threads are draped across everything.
-Instead of ending with Grandmother, the music crescendos as the player enters a final surreal room before falling down, and things black out again.
-Images flash on the screen, featuring the girl being attacked by her Wolf, before the player is relocated back in the apartment.
-The girl played is not there, and will remain absent.
+If the player enters Grandmother's house without interacting with the Wolf, they arrive safely, cozy up next to Grandmother, and are sent back to the starting room.
+The girl the player guided will still be there, and she can be played again.
+If the player did engage with the Wolf, then everything in the house is darker, and if the player remains still for too long, darkness clouds the screen and growls are heard.
+Depending on the girl, doors are scratched, furniture tipped over and broken, or strange black threads are draped across everything.
+Music crescendos as the player enters a final surreal room before falling down and the screen blacks out.
+Images then flash on the screen, featuring the girl being attacked by her Wolf, before the player returns to the starting room.
+The girl played is no longer there and will remain absent.

-When all of the girls have encountered their wolves, a girl in a white dress, who could be previously encountered by the sisters, becomes playable and visits Grandmother's house.
-The girl will then travel through the house, now a combination of all of the end rooms of the previous girls ending with the no-wolf room.
-Upon reaching the grandmother, the girl appears in the apartment covered in blood, but alive.
-The sisters all return through the door and the game starts over.
+When all of the girls have encountered their wolves, the Girl in White becomes playable.
+During her time in the forest, it is raining, and she has no Wolf.
+When she visits Grandmother's house, the Girl in White will travel through the house, now a combination of all of the end rooms of the previous girls ending with the no-wolf room.
+Upon reaching the Grandmother, the Girl in White appears in the apartment, with her dress stained with blood.
+The sisters all return through the door, the Girl in White leaves, and the game starts over.

+Much of the game is depicted without clear explanations; instead, it focuses on eliciting emotions and leaves much up to interpretation.